Structure

 Fundamentals (20 ECTS)

-Lab Course (2.5 ECTS)
+Scientific Skills / Lab Course (2.5 ECTS)

 Associated with the choice of Fundamentals is a practical course.
 In the mandatory safety instruction, the students learn to identify potential hazards and work safely in a laboratory environment.
-The students apply the knowledge gained in the different MAP modules, learn how to operate state-of-the-art scientific equipment, perform experiments, analyse, discuss and summarize their results in a written report.
+The students apply the knowledge gained in the different MAP modules, learn how to operate state-of-the-art scientific equipment, perform experiments, analyze, discuss and summarize their results in a written report.

 Basics (10 ECTS)

 The Basics classes are attended by all MAP students and introduce the important topics of the four Focal Subjects.
-The classes are each examined at the end of the semester with a written exam of 120 minutes.

 Basics (10 ECTS)

-Focal Subjects (15 ECTS)
+Focal Subjects (10 ECTS)

 The MAP program is built around four Focal Subjects.
 These are key areas at the intersection of materials and processes with broad impact on a wide range of existing and emerging applications.
 Starting from the second semester, students focus on two of the four focal subjects.
-Assessments take place in the form of oral exams of 45 minutes per exam.

 Miniproject (10 ECTS)

-The miniproject is an independent research project that is carried out by the student in a research group of a lecturer involved in MAP or one of the constituent departments at FAU.
+The miniproject is an independent research project that is carried out by the students in a research group of a lecturer involved in MAP or one of the constituent departments at FAU.
 Under guidance of a supervisor, the student conducts a scientific study on a current research topic within the chosen research group.
 This study includes a review of current literature on the chosen topic, the planning and execution of experiments and simulations to expand existing knowledge and the critical interpretation and discussion of the results of the study in a (graded) written project report.
 Miniprojects are highly popular among students and a trademark of the MAP program.
 It offers an early possibility to get involved in cutting-edge science at FAU.
 The best miniprojects have led to scientific publications authored by the MAP students.

-Literature Review (2,5 ECTS)
+Scientific Skills / Literature Review (2,5 ECTS)

 Master’s Thesis (30 ECTS)

 The 6-month Master’s project is carried out at a participating institute of MAP, or, in occasional cases, at an institute within the immediate MAP environment.
 It is an independent research project performed by the student under supervision and guidance of a supervisor.
 The project combines all aspects of the acquired skill sets.
-It involves a survey of scientific literature to understand the state-of-the-art of the research field, independent planning, conducting of experiments as well as the analysing and interpretation of the obtained data.
-The research project is summarized in the Master Thesis, a complete scientific document written by the student.
+It involves a survey of scientific literature to understand the state-of-the-art of the research field, independent planning, conducting of experiments as well as the analyzing and interpretation of the obtained data.
+The research project is summarized in the Master’s Thesis, a complete scientific document written by the student.
 The results are also presented in a short talk within the chosen institute.

 Additional Qualifications (“Zusatzstudien”) (30 ECTS)